Last updated on August 25th, 2022

-Make sure you let the icing set, though, before you stack them otherwise they will all stick together!
+Make sure you let the icing set, though, before you stack them; otherwise, they will all stick together!

 Tips for Making Shortbread Cookies

-- You can use bottled lemon juice if that is all you have on-hand, but it really is preferable to use freshly squeezed lemon juice.
-I promise, you’ll notice a difference!
+- You can use bottled lemon juice if that is all you have on hand, but it really is preferable to use freshly squeezed lemon juice.
+I promise you’ll notice a difference!

 - I always zest my entire lemon before I cut it open and juice it.
-If you have more zest than what your recipe calls for, just freeze it for a later use!
-In fact, little secret here… even if I’m just eating an orange for a snack, I zest it first and freeze it for later!
+If you have more zest than what your recipe calls for, just freeze it for later use!
+In fact, the little secret here… even if I’m just eating an orange for a snack, I zest it first and freeze it for later!
 There is always a baggie in my freezer for zest!